GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_public_health_ex_9.md

 ---

-## Task 3: Calculating Population Coverage Using WorldPop
+## Task 3: Calculating Population Coverage Using WorldPop <a id="task-3-calculating-population-coverage-using-worldpop"></a>

 Next, we will generate several population statistics.
 First, use the admin boundaries together with the WorldPop raster to calculate the total population for each district.